 Q: How long do chickens live?

-A: Naturally, this will depend on the conditions under which they're kept.
-Pet chickens that are properly cared for can live a relatively long time---longer than dogs, sometimes, although that's rare.
-It's common for a hen in a backyard setting to live 8-10 years, but we've also heard reports of chickens living as many as 20 years!
+A: Pet chickens that are properly cared for can live a relatively long time.
+It's common for a chicken in a backyard setting to live 8-10 years, but we've also heard reports of chickens living as many as 20 years!

 "When I grow up, Dotty, I will introduce you to my children."